Title: Coming Home, Chapter 1, A Wedding Ring

 Summary: Now that the Final Battle is over, Harry wants to pick up the pieces of the life he left behind, starting with Ginny.

 Author's Notes: Plot bunny that refused to shut up.
 Hope it's enjoyable.
 Extra special thanks to my betas rosiekatriona, and sassyfrass.
 Constructive criticism cheerfully accepted.
 Praise greatly enjoyed.
 Flames haughtily ignored.
+Also, please note that for purposes of age-ness, Ginny turned 17 in September, so she's a year behind Harry, but usually the same age as he is.

 Chapter 1: A Wedding Ring